 How much do classes cost?

-We have three prices for our classes.
-The 8-week classes in our core curriculum cost $249.
-Workshops are between $35-100 depending on the prestige of the instructor and how long they last.
+Our 8-week classes in our core curriculum cost $299.
+Workshops are between $35-100 depending on the instructor and how long the class is.
 We offer discounts if you register more than one week before a class starts (anywhere from $15-50).

 How can I pay for class?

 When you register for class on the website you’ll be able to pay with a PayPal account, a major credit card, or an eCheck.
 We use PayPal as our payment system, but if you read the whole page you’ll see a place where you can click to “pay with a credit card”.
-We ONLY accept online payments.
-We do not make payment plans with students.
-We used to do these things, but people would try to avoid paying and we’d have to remove them from class – which was sad for everyone.
-We like being happy.
+We ONLY accept online payments at this time, you CANNOT come into the office and pay for a class with cash or a check.
+(Sorry)!

 What’s the class refund policy?